Opening a Practice Checklist

 Consider patient safety when setting up your work space or clinic.
 If you are purchasing an existing business, evaluate the existing setup of the clinic and make any improvements necessary to ensure patient safety.

-Ensure that there are areas that allow privacy for patients when possible.
+Ensure there are areas that allow privacy for patients when possible.

 Plan for possible emergencies and document protocols for action.